|Overview – 1855-1859 – 1860-1864 – 1865-1869 – 1870-1874 – 1875-1879 – 1880-1884 – 1885-1889 – 1890-1899 – 1900-1909 –

 The Boston and Roxbury Mill Corporation and the Boston Water Power Company sold their land through private sales.
 In the beginning, the Commonwealth also sold its land through private sales, but from 1860 to 1872 it sold exclusively through public auctions.
 It suspended all sales between 1872 and 1879 due to the depressed real estate values.
 It resumed its sales in 1879, with one public auction in May of 1879 and privately negotiated sales thereafter.
 At the public auctions, the successful bidder would receive a bond from the Commonwealth securing his or her right to purchase the land.
 In some cases, the purchaser paid for the land immediately and the deed was recorded soon after the sale.
 In other cases, however, there was a hiatus between the date of the auction and the date the land was actually transferred, either because the successful bidder was not prepared to close the sale for financial or other reasons, or because he or she resold the right to purchase the land to someone else, who then acquired it from the Commonwealth.

 The purchasers of the land were a combination of individuals who bought lots on which to build their homes, and investors and developers who acquired multiple lots and parcels of land.
 The investors and developers subdivided the land for resale or built houses for speculative sale.
-In the case of the Boston Water Power Company, most of its land in the residential portion of the neighborhood was sold in large parcels to individual investors or real estate investment trusts.
+In the case of the Boston Water Power Company, all its land in the residential portion of the neighborhood was sold in large parcels to individual investors or real estate investment trusts.

 The David Sears family sold all of its land in the Back Bay to Nathan Matthews, a real estate investor and developer who served as president of the Boston Water Power Company from 1860 to 1870.
 He subdivided the land into large parcels which he sold to others who developed them.